felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

-Thirdly, as I wrote earlier in [Chapter 5](#chapter-5-creating-a-system-of-learning), you want to do everything you can *not* to depend on having access to the book once you're done with it.
-The goal of producing complete notes is to allow you to unshackle from the book and claim this knowledge as your own.
+Thirdly, as I wrote earlier in [Chapter 5](#chapter-5-creating-a-system-of-learning), you want to do everything you can to *not* depend on having access to the book once you're done with it.
+The goal of producing complete notes is to allow you to unshackle this knowledge from the book and claim it as your own.

 In this process of going through the book a second time to collect your nuggets, feel free to not even look at the pages without highlights.
 I mean, why would you?
-You already read them and clearly haven't identified anything of value there.
+You already read them and clearly haven't identified anything of value.
 Trust your instinct: move on!
 It feels good when you can skip over a bunch of pages empty of nuggets.